 You’re in love with them and you accept them the way they’re.
-When you’re in love-driven relationship, you learn to forget things.
+When you’re in a love-driven relationship, you learn to forget things.
 You learn to ignore things and focus on good things.

+Fear of relationships can make you pretentious.
 When you know that your partner accepts you the way you’re, there is no question of pretending to be someone else.

 You’re comfortable in your own skin and feel free.
-You are positive about the love and are happy with it.
-In love vs fear relationship, when the latter drives the situation; you believe that behaving a certain way is the solution to keep the relationship going.
+You are positive about love and are happy with it.
+In a love vs fear relationship, when the latter drives the situation; you believe that behaving a certain way is the solution to keep the relationship going.